popey456963/CLWO-Jailbreak-rules/source/Rules for last guard.md

 * Is allowed to enter any secret/vent.

-* Is allowed to enter armory.
+* Is allowed to enter armoury.

 * Is not forced to claim warden.